Intermittent percolation and the scale-free distribution of vegetation clusters: Introduction

 \section{Introduction}

-Living organisms are typically distributed in space neither uniformly nor randomly, but forming structured patterns of aggregation.
-Understanding the causes and effects of such spatial aggregation is one of the most fundamental problems in ecology \cite{Levin,Durrett-Levin,Legendre,Sole,Sole+Bascompte}.
-An archetypical example is found in arid and semiarid environments, which are characterized by the presence of vegetation patches forming either regular or irregular patterns even in seemingly spatially homogeneous environments. \cite{Regular,semiarid1,semiarid2,semiarid3,Lejeune}.
-A large number of hypotheses have been proposed to explain the origin of such patterns.
-These include, among others, the interplay between competition and facilitation mechanisms in plant-plant interactions and plant-water feedbacks \cite{Scanlon2007,Kefi2007,Manor-Shnerb-2008a,Manor-Shnerb-2008b,Manor-Shnerb-2009}, but, still, we are far from reaching a full understanding.
-Importantly, variations in the shape of vegetation patterns as well as in the density cover have been proposed as early-warning indicators of catastrophic shifts, such as desertification \cite{Scheffer2001,Rietkerk2004,Kefi2007,Kefi2011,Kefi-Nature2017}.
-Thus, understanding, characterizing, and eventually controlling vegetation patterns is a problem of outmost theoretical and practical relevance.
+Most species are typically distributed in space neither uniformly nor randomly, but forming patterns of spatial aggregation \cite{Condit,Staver}.
+Understanding the causes and effects of such spatial aggregation is one of the most fundamental problems in theoretical ecology \cite{Levin,Durrett-Levin,Legendre,Manrubia,Sole,Sole+Bascompte,Azaele,JSP}.
+An archetypical example of vegetation patterns is found in arid and semiarid environments, which are characterized by the presence of vegetation patches, organized in either regular or irregular patterns, even in seemingly spatially homogeneous environments. \cite{Tarnita-JA,Regular,semiarid1,semiarid2,semiarid3,Lejeune}.
+A large number of mechanisms have been proposed to explain the origin of such vegetation patterns.
+These include, among others, the interplay between competition and facilitation processes in plant-plant interactions as well as plant-water feedbacks \cite{Scanlon2007,Kefi2007,Manor-Shnerb-2008a,Manor-Shnerb-2008b,Manor-Shnerb-2009}, but a full understanding of how spatial patterns emerge is still lacking.
+Importantly, even if this idea remains controversial, variations in the shape of vegetation patterns as well as in the density cover have been proposed as early-warning indicators of catastrophic shifts, such as desertification \cite{Scheffer2001,Rietkerk2004,Kefi2007,Kefi2011,Kefi-Nature2017}.
+Thus, in summary, understanding, characterizing, and eventually controlling vegetation patterns is a problem of outmost theoretical and practical relevance.